In 1992, Mercy Center for Health Care Services created an endowment fund to serve as a permanent resource for the institution’s future needs.

 The two institutions consolidated in 1971 and were incorporated as Mercy Center for Health Care Services.
 In 1997, the hospital merged with Provena Hospitals and was renamed Provena Mercy Medical Center.

 In January 2013, the hospital was officially renamed Presence Mercy Medical Center due to the November 2011 merger of Provena Health and Resurrection Health Care.
-In March 2018, Presence Health merged with Ascension Health and now operates under AMITA Health as AMITA Health Mercy Medical Center.
+In March 2018, Presence Health merged with Ascension Health and operated under AMITA Health as AMITA Health Mercy Medical Center until 2022 when they separated and became Ascension Mercy.

 Provena Mercy Centennial Documentary